AFC would back any China World Cup bid - Soosay

 "The image of Asian football has suffered in the past but we now want to restore (it)," he said.

-"We have a new president in Shaikh Salman of Bahrain.
+"We have a new president in Shaikh Salman of Kuwait.
 He has a vision to lead Asian football forwards...
 We are showing this is a new era for Asian football."
-(This version of the story was refiled to correct nationality in the final paragraph to Bahrain from Kuwait)

 (Editing by John O'Brien)